 |Subscription rates **Economic South|

-* Please contact the Membership Secretary, Harriet Churchill, for further details of organisational membership which is available to organisations in the Public and Third Sector but not higher education institutions.
+* Please contact the Membership Secretary, Lee Gregory, for further details of organisational membership which is available to organisations in the Public and Third Sector but not higher education institutions.

 ** For clarification of the classification of the economic North/South divide please refer to this map (map reproduced by kind permission of the British Society of Criminology)

 To join please follow the instructions below and submit the necessary forms via email to the Membership Secretary, currently Lee Gregory.

 - All new members: Ensuring you provide us with up to date and accurate members information and contact details (clearly specifying an alternative address for receipt of members’ journals if this is different to your workplace address) please download and complete the New Members Form.

 - UK Members: The SPAs preferred method of annual membership fee payment for UK members is via an annual Direct Debit.
 This method of payment ensures members are guaranteed automatic annual renewal unless the SPA is informed members’ wish to cancel their membership and direct debit.
 In advance of annual membership renewal in January of each year, UK members receive an email offering them the opportunity to cancel their membership if they prefer.
 UK Members can download and print the Direct Debit mandate form here.

 In order for payment to be swiftly processed, please complete this form carefully providing all the necessary information including the correct membership subscription fee amount according to your annual income and the date of the first annual direct debit payment (which should at least allow two weeks for processing).
 Please also ensure your Direct Debit form is signed.
 If you have any queries regarding UK membership, the Direct Debit scheme or alternative methods of paying for your annual membership subscription, please contact the Membership Secretary